-1. When is it illegal to tether a dog in California?
+1. When is the dog tethering law in California?

 A prosecutor must prove the following to successfully convict a defendant under this statute:

 - he/she tethered, fastened, chained, tied, or restrained a dog, or caused a dog to be tethered, fastened, chained, tied, or restrained, and